Legal education in Hong Kong: Juris Doctor (JD)

-The JD in Hong Kong is a two to three year (full-time) course offered by all three law schools, specifically tailored to admitting non-law bachelor degree holders.
+The JD in Hong Kong is a two to three years (full-time) course offered by all three law schools, specifically tailored to admitting non-law bachelor degree holders.
+The Chinese University of Hong Kong also offers a 42-month part-time JD for prospective students.

 PCLL

 Following graduation, all prospective solicitors and barristers wishing to be qualified in Hong Kong must undertake the Postgraduate Certificate in Laws (PCLL), unless they are taking the Registered Foreign Lawyer route.

 Masters of Laws (LLM)

 Hong Kong's three law schools (in addition to many overseas universities with program offerings in Hong Kong) offer the Masters of Laws (LLM) degree.
 These law degrees are usually targeted towards law graduates, however, there are some LLM programs that specifically admit non-law graduates.
 For example, the Masters of Laws in Arbitration and Dispute Resolution (LLMArbDR) at the City University of Hong Kong admits non-law graduates, as does a similar LLM(Arb&DR) programme at the University of Hong Kong.